PTB-MR/mrpro/docs/source/data.rst

 Data Structures, Dimensions, and Indexing
 =================================================

-In mrtwo, we use `torch.Tensors` and "Dataclasses" to store and manage data.
+In MRtwo, we use `torch.Tensors` and "Dataclasses" to store and manage data.
 Dataclasses serve as containers for different tensors, metadata, and other dataclasses, ensuring a consistent and structured approach to data handling.

 For example `mr2.data.KData` contains complex raw data, trajectory information, and headers.

 Dimensions and Broadcasting Rules
 ---------------------------------
-mrtwo follows a consistent convention of using at least 5-dimensional tensors for data representation:
+MRtwo follows a consistent convention of using at least 5-dimensional tensors for data representation:

 - K-space data: `(*other, coils, k2, k1, k0)`
 - Real space (image) data: `(*other, coils, z, y, x)`